More than 1,000 new private homes sold in May, highest in 12 months

 A total of 1,595 units were launched, almost double that of April's figure.

 The sales were mainly driven by the launch of The Reserve Residences on Jalan Anak Bukit in the Rest of Central Region (RCR).
-A total of 523 units were sold at a median price of $2,461psf.
+A total of 523 units were sold at a median price of S$2,461 (US$1,833) psf.

 “The project was very well received due to its attractive pricing and proximity to many top schools in the Bukit Timah area,” said Ms Christine Sun, OrangeTee and Tie's senior vice president of research and analytics.